 3) Take a very small amount of hot water (about 0.5oz), mix it around the teapot for about 5 seconds and then dispose of the water.
 This is to clean the tea leaves from any unwanted residue.

-4) Next, take your 8oz of your boiling water and pour it into a holding cup.
-Hold water until target temp is reached and once reached, pour it in your teapot and let it steep according to chart above.
+4) Next, take your 8 oz of your boiling water and wait for the temp to adjust to the type of tea you’re brewing.
+Once target temp is reached, pour it in your teapot and let it steep according to chart above.

 5) Once tea is finished steeping, pour into a serving cup and enjoy!
 Note – you can steep the same leaves 2 or 3 times, but each subsequent steep will have less flavor.